 - Assignment 3 is a piece of directed writing in response to a text or texts chosen by the teacher (or by the candidate, with the teacher's approval).
-This assignment is assessed for both writing and reading skills. - Centres are advised to set text(s) of about two sides of A4 in length altogether.
-Text(s) may consist of controversial facts, opinions and/or arguments which can be analysed and evaluated by the candidate and can be transformed and integrated into their own views.
-Note that if a literature text(s) is used, candidates should respond to the facts, opinions and arguments contained in the text(s) rather than to the writer's choice of language and literary devices. - Text(s) may be of local, national or global interest or all three and should be suitable for the ability range of the candidates.
-They may be drawn from a variety of sources, e.g. newspapers, magazine articles, travel writing, text-based websites, propaganda and media.
-Note that text(s) that are mainly informative or that provide content which has no development/discussion should not be set.
+This assignment is assessed for both writing and reading skills. - Centers are advised to set text(s) of about two sides of A4 in length altogether.
+Text(s) may consist of controversial facts, opinions, and/or arguments that can be analyzed and evaluated by the candidate and can be transformed and integrated into their own views.
+Note that if a literature text(s) is used, candidates should respond to the facts, opinions, and arguments contained in the text(s) rather than to the writer's choice of language and literary devices. - Text(s) may be of local, national, or global interest-or all three-and should be suitable for the ability range of the candidates.
+They may be drawn from a variety of sources, e.g., newspapers, magazine articles, travel writing, text-based websites, propaganda, and media.
+Note that text(s) that are mainly informative or that provide content that has no development/ discussion should not be set.

-- The candidate should explain the views presented in the text(s), develop any ideas of interest and argue with or against them, examining them for inconsistencies and substituting complementary or opposing views. - The assignment may be written in any appropriate form (e.g. an article, a letter, or the words of a speech), but teachers must make sure that Assignment 3 does not have the same form and style as Assignment 1 in the final portfolio. - A copy of all texts used for the third assignment must be included with the sample of portfolios sent to the external moderator.
+- The candidate should explain the views presented in the text(s), develop any ideas of interest, and argue with or against them, examining them for inconsistencies and substituting complementary or opposing views. - The assignment may be written in any appropriate form (e.g., an article, a letter, or the words of a speech), but teachers must make sure that Assignment 3 does not have the same form and style as Assignment 1 in the final portfolio. - A copy of all texts used for the third assignment must be included with the sample of portfolios sent to the external moderator.

-Two examples:

-response to texts

-- Stimulus text(s): several letters published in a newspaper in response to a proposal for a new development in the locality expressed in the article and either (a) write your own article in response or (b) write a letter to the author of the article.

-Assignment: Analyse and evaluate the information and views you have read and write an article based on them for the newspaper.
-Your own views should be based on the content of the letters. - Stimulus text(s): a magazine article advocating the cull of a species of animal that has become a nuisance Assignment: Analyse and evaluate the information and views
+Assignment 3 Two examples: response to texts • Stimulus text(s): several letters published in a newspaper in response to a proposal for a new development in the locality Assignment: Analyze and evaluate the information and views you have read and write an article based on them for the newspaper.
+Your own views should be based on the content of the letters. • Stimulus text(s): a magazine article advocating the cull of a species of animal that has become a nuisance Assignment: Analyze and evaluate the information and views expressed in the article and either (a) write your own article in response or (b) write a letter to the author of the article.